Stacey Dash

 Stacey Lauretta Dash (born January 20, 1967) is an American actress.
-Dash played Dionne Marie Davenport in the 1995 feature film Clueless and its television series of the same name.
+Dash played Dionne Marie Davenport in the 1995 feature film Clueless and its television series.
 She has also appeared in the films Moving, Mo' Money, Renaissance Man, and View from the Top.
 Other television work by Dash includes appearances in the series CSI: Crime Scene Investigation, Single Ladies and the reality TV show Celebrity Circus.
 She has also appeared in music videos for Carl Thomas' "Emotional" and Kanye West's "All Falls Down".

 Early life

 Born in the Bronx borough of New York City, Dash is of African American and Mexican descent.
 She is the daughter of Dennis Dash and Linda Dash (née Lopez; d.
 2017).
 Dash has a stepfather, Cecil Holmes, and a younger brother, Darien Dash, who is the founder of DME Interactive, the first publicly traded African American-led website company.
 Her first cousin is Damon Dash, the former CEO and co-founder of Roc-A-Fella Records.
 She attended Paramus High School, graduating in 1985.